Maintenance is the provision of support (financial in nature) for wives, children or incapacitated husbands.

 This is the process of filing an application to apply for, enforce, vary, rescind or suspend a maintenance order.

-If you file an application, you are the applicant (also known as the complainant).
+If you file an application, you are the applicant (or the complainant if your application was filed before 15 October 2024).

 The party against whom the application is filed is the respondent.
 If you have received a letter about an application filed against you, find out how to respond.